maxking/cs583-project/README.md

   [forkIO][3].
 - hasbot responds to the commands on the channel `##maxking` and also over private message.
+- `!help` command presents a list of all the availabe commands along with usage for each of the commands.
+- `!search` commands accepts one or more words to search in the history of the channel.
+The searching algorithm itself is naive and slows down as the length of the channel history increases.

 TODO
 ----

-- Add a	`help` command to help users with all the available commands.
 - Make it easy to add more commands (right now only !add and !neg commands are available)
-- Allow searching through the history either as a command or over the web interface
-- Proper error handling, in case of the arguments passed for a commands cause the ccommand to error out.

 Internal Design
 ---------------